GJiananChen/ReCoV/README.md

 This repository contains the code and data of the paper "Detecting noisy labels with repeated cross-validations", which is accepted at MICCAI 2024 for publication.

-In this work we propose a novel label noise detection algorithm for identifying cases with noisy labels within a given dataset.
+In this work we propose a novel algorithm for identifying cases with noisy labels within a given dataset.
-We found that noisy cases consistently lead to worse performance in cross-validation across different folds in n-fold cross validations.
-By pinpointing the examples that more frequently contribute to inferior cross-validation results, our methods, ReCoV and fastReCoV, effectively identifies the noisy examples within the dataset.
+We found that noisy cases consistently lead to worse performance for the validation fold in n-fold cross validations.
+By pinpointing the examples that more frequently contribute to inferior cross-validation results, our methods, ReCoV and fastReCoV, effectively identifies the noisy samples within the dataset.